-However, not everyone living in the same home is likely to have the same needs, especially those in multi-generational households.
+However, not everyone living in multi-generational households are likely to have the same needs.
 These are the homes that can benefit the most from “universal design.”

 If you are like most home owners, you will likely do a significant amount of online research to find the builder who is best suited for you and your home plan design.
-But with all of that collective “wisdom” available online, it can be hard to tell which reviews are the most accurate, or at the very least, which ones are legitimate.
+But with all of that collective “wisdom” available online, it can be hard to tell which reviews are the most accurate, or which ones are legitimate.

-Just as you want your car inspected and running smoothly before heading out on a long road trip, you also want your home running efficiently before the dog days of summer truly set in.
-Your home may have endured some harsh elements this past winter, so you won’t want to delay getting it back into shape.
+Just as you want your car inspected and running smoothly before heading out on a long road trip, you also want your home running efficiently before the days of summer set in.
+Your home may have endured some harsh elements this past winter, so you won’t want to delay getting your home ready for summer.